-Should the synopsis be of the entire work?
+Should the synopsis describe the entire work?
 Yes.
 The purpose of the synopsis it to lay out the shape and construction of the entire work.

 Can the synopsis exceed one page as long as the entire application is less than 10?
-No, the cover letter with synopsis can be no longer than a single page.
+No, the first page with synopsis can be no longer than a single page.

-Can I include what else is available on the nonfiction topic and why I think the topic is valuable?
+In my synopsis for a non-fiction work can I include what else is available on the topic and why I think the topic is valuable?
 Yes.

 Can the synopsis be single-spaced?
 The synopsis must be double-spaced like the writing sample.

-In the past I was asked to provide a career summary and statement of how I would use the money, where does that go now?
-You no longer need to provide your career summary or how you plan to use the money.
-The applications will be based on strength of writing alone.
+In the past I was asked to provide a career summary where does that go now?
+You no longer need to provide your career summary, the applications will be based on strength of writing alone.

 Do I need to put my name at the top of each page?
 No, because the entire appliation is saved as a single file you only need your name on the cover page and in the body of your email.